-Registration for sailing classes for students ages 8 – 18 will open on April 15, 2017.
+Registration for sailing classes for students ages 8 – 18 will open on May 12, 2018 (the second Saturday in May).
 Enrollment is limited to 6 per session for Little Puffs, Beginners, Intermediate & Advanced Single-Hand and 8 for Advanced Double-Hand.
 If you’d like to be added to our mailing list, send an email to NorthportSailing@aol.com and include your name, address, phone number and email address.

 Classes are held at 105 Bay Street in Northport.
 It’s at the south end of the marina.
 There’s a map on our Contact page.